Overview

 Agent coding clientsNo dedicated compatibility layerNo dedicated compatibility layerNo dedicated compatibility layerCursor, Codex, opencode, Antigravity workflows

-Agent cost controlGuardrails and policy controlsCost analytics and request visibilityBudgets and spend controlsAgent/session-aware usage visibility, cache savings, budget controls, and governance workflows
+Agent financeGuardrails and policy controlsCost analytics and request visibilityBudgets and spend controlsAgent/session-aware usage visibility, cache savings, external spend, endpoint revenue, and margin attribution

 Provider adaptationGateway policies and routingProxy plus observability pipelineStrong provider abstractionExplicit mappers for requests, streaming, errors, usage, and responses